Madhuramakrishna/TechDocuments/XCode/Readme.md

 Efficient, scalable, rock-solid, and flexible Java implementation of the Short Messaging Peer to Peer Protocol (SMPP).
 Twitter exclusively relies on this library for its global SMS infrastructure.
 [ReadMore][cloudhopper-smpp]

+## Netty

+Netty is a NIO client server framework which enables quick and easy development of network applications such as protocol servers and clients.
+It greatly simplifies and streamlines network programming such as TCP and UDP socket server.

 [istio]: <https://www.redhat.com/en/topics/microservices/what-is-istio>
 [cloudhopper-smpp]: <https://github.com/fizzed/cloudhopper-smpp>